grentank/sudoku-threads-solver/README.md

 # Sudoku solver (Worker Threads)

+## Use your sudoku

+Go to a file `./src/data/sudokuData.txt` and encode your sudoku in a similar way (row by row).
+Use dash `-` to mark unsolved cells

-## Usage
+## Usage: simple algorithm

-Encode your sudoku row by row similar to how it is done in `./src/data/sudokuData.txt`.
-Build the project with `npm run build`, then start with `npm start 15` to solve the 15-th sudoku in that file.
+Build the project with `npm run build`, then start with `npm start n` to solve the `n`-th sudoku in the data file.

+## Usage: algorithm with worker threads

+Build the project with `npm run build:threads`, then start with `npm run start:threads n` to solve the `n`-th sudoku in the data file.